-- Adopt rules governing sanitary conditions and precautions to be employed as are reasonably necessary to protect the public health and safety in establishments, approved schools, and in the practice of any profession provided for in this chapter.
-The rules shall be adopted in accordance with the Administrative Procedure Act, Chapter 3.5 (commencing with Section 11340) of Title 2 of the Government Code, and shall be submitted to the State Department of Health Services (DHS) and approved by that department prior to filing with the Secretary of State.
-A written copy of these rules shall be furnished to each licensee.
+- Adopt rules governing sanitary conditions and precautions to be employed as are reasonably necessary to protect the public health and safety in establishments, schools approved by the board, and in the practice of any profession provided for in this chapter.
+The rules shall be adopted in accordance with the Administrative Procedure Act, Chapter 3.5 (commencing with Section 11340) of Title 2 of the Government Code, and shall be submitted to the State Department of Public Health and approved by that department prior to filing with the Secretary of State.
+A written copy of all those rules shall be furnished to each licensee.

 The BBC licenses and regulates individuals and establishments in seven licensing categories:

 - Establishments (places where Board regulated services are provided)